jwilferd10/Lineup/README.md

 ## :wave: Description:
 <p>
-Lineup is an application that allows users to create and add to a to-do list.
-Users can delete either one list item or all of them together.
-Additionally users are presented with the current date and active time.
-Lineup was brought to life through Bootstrap, CSS, jQuery, JavaScript and FontAwesome!
+Lineup is a To-Do list application that allows users to create and edit their tasks.
+Additionally users can delete either one task item, or clear the list altogether.
+Also featured is the users current date and time.
+Lineup is brought to life through Bootstrap, CSS, jQuery, JavaScript, FontAwesome and work.

-This project was put together to practice and reinforce concepts that I've learned while at the same time creating a simple but usable application.
-Since the goal of this project was to improve, I decided to avoid using a CDN like momentJS and used JavaScript's Date object to collect both the time and date instead.
+My initial reason for creating Lineup was to practice and reinforce concepts that I've learned by creating a simple yet usuable application.
+However since the goal of this project was to improve, I decided to avoid using a CDN like momentJS and used JavaScript's Date object to collect both the time and date instead.
+Furthermore I wanted to emphasize the application by giving it a fun yet simple design.

-It's my hope this application helps you out in anyway possible.
-Happy Coding!
+It's my hope that this application helps YOU out in anyway possible.
+Feel free to take a look through the files, Happy Coding!
 </p>

 ## :book: User Story: